In the Club or in the Queue

 Unreleased

 With its slow, stately electronic beat-box rhythm, this track was an early demo Chris and Neil recorded in 1983 at Ray Roberts's studio.
+They performed it "live" in the studio, with Neil on piano and Chris on electronic keyboard.
 It boasts one of the prettiest melodies of their earliest compositions, and is further distinguished by a somewhat primitive attempt at "atmospherics," with its synth "whooses" and filtered, distant-sounding fanfares.
-The dominant instrument, however, is the piano, playing simple, repetitive block chords.
-Meanwhile, Neil's voice sounds quite mature for such an early song, almost aching with sadness.
+The dominant instrument, however, is the piano, Neil playing simple, repetitive block chords.
+Meanwhile, his voice sounds quite mature for such an early song, almost aching with sadness.

 The lyrics deal with lost love, or at least love that the narrator is very much in the process of losing.
 He sings to an absent lover, "I wish I could come across you in the club or in the queue," finding that "you've changed your mind for an everlasting time."
 He also dreams of taking a continental train trip with that lover, simply going from "A to B and back again."
 In other words, it doesn't matter where they'd be going; he just wants them to be together, in a "shelter from the rain," suggesting that love itself provides such protection from much of the sadness and cruelty of life.